jamesloper/lemontron/_guides/modified-parts.md

 ## Lead Screw

 You can forgo this step, and instead opt for the extra bit to stick out the bottom, doing nothing.
 But a full length lead screw will not allow the Z Axis assembly to fit within a filament box.
 Cut about 10mm off the lead screw, winding up around 225mm.
 Precision is not required here.

+## Fans

+For the part cooling fan, cut off and sand down the two mounting winglets and wire clip.
+For the heat break fan cut off the top left corner.